 Looking for LGBT hotspots in the city?!
 Check out our Gay Budapest guide!

 Another really awesome spot to go to for drinks is the rooftop bar Leo Budapest.
 The rooftop terrace is located on top of Hotel Clark, close to the Széchenyi Chain Bridge.
-It offers great views and the best cocktails!
+It offers great views and the best drinks!

 Have fun exploring this magical city!
 Let us know if you have any questions, and don’t forget to spread the love.
 Follow us around on Instagram to not miss anything of our travels.